robertgzr/LuaSnip/DOC.md

 # RESTORENODE

-This node can store and restore a snippetNode that was modified (changed choices, inserted text) by the user.
-Its usage is best demonstrated by an
+This node can store and restore a snippetNode as-is.
+This includes changed choices and changed text.
+Its' usage is best demonstrated by an example:
-example:

 ```lua
 s("paren_change", {